The Succulent Plant Page goes to Families of Succulent Plants goes to

 Agave americana Agave americana

 Agave americana is undoubtably the most tolerant of all the Agaves which explains its wide feral distribution.
 Specimens even survive in pots or in the ground in the wet winters around London and along the south coast of England.
-At the other extreme it may be seen planted out in southern Arizona and Texas.
+At the other extreme it may be seen planted out in the scorching sun of Southern Arizona and Texas.

-left: A variety of variegated cultivars of Agave americana are available although these are much less hardy than the normal plant.
+Above: A variety of variegated cultivars of Agave americana are available although these tend to be less hardy than the normal plant.

 Agave attenuata

-Agave attenuata (Fox-Tail Agave) at the Desert Botanic Garden, Phoenix, Arizona, mid-April 2006.
-This is a very distinctive plant with a large rosette of soft green leaves over 2ft long and 5-8 in wide.
+This is a very distinctive succulent plant with a large rosette of soft green leaves over 2 ft long and 5-8 in wide.
 Leaf tips are soft and edges smooth or very finely serrated so this plant is suitable for planting near walkways.
 The dense flower spike of cream to yellowish flowers generally curves in a distinctive manner.

 This species comes from central Mexico and although growing at around 6000 ft, will not stand any significant frost.
 A blue selected cultivar is available.